firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-30-the-staircase-to-the-moon.md

 "Don't," I said.
 But Mother uprooted a yew tree, sharpened it to a point, and pierced her own heart.

-Her priests stripped away her flesh and innards and kneaded it with their feet until she turned to clay.
+Her priests stripped away her flesh and innards and kneaded them with their feet until she turned to clay.
 With hammers, they shattered her bones into straw.
 They mixed the two together with my tears, molded her into rectangles, and dried her in the sun.

 In the first century of my reign, my people craved safety.
 I instructed the priests to build a wall around our village.
 The wolves still howled at night, but everyone slept without fear.